react-native-webview/react-native-webview/docs/Reference.md

 ### `allowsLinkPreview`[⬆](#props-index)

 A Boolean value that determines whether pressing on a link displays a preview of the destination for the link.
 In iOS this property is available on devices that support 3D Touch.
-In iOS 10 and later, the default value is true; before that, the default value is false.
+In iOS 10 and later, the default value is `true`; before that, the default value is `false`.

 | Type    | Required | Platform      |
 | ------- | -------- | ------------- |